Using Scrivener with reference software (wiki)

 …then press return↵ or Y to paste it directly in Scrivener.
 Use the drop-down to control prefix / suffix modifiers and to access other options.

-2. Direct: You can also use Scrivener’s Insert > Bibliography/citations (Y on macOS) to switch to the main Bookends window, then search and select your reference, then press Y again to get it into Scrivener.
+2. Direct: You can also use Scrivener’s Insert > Bibliography/citations (Y on macOS) to switch to the main Bookends window, then search and select your reference, then press Y again to insert the temporary citation into Scrivener.

 3. External tool: For Alfred users, @nontroppo has a workflow which allows you the search and insert temporary citations in Pandoc/MMD format.
 See GitHub - iandol/bookends-tools: Alfred Workflow to Integrate with Bookends, an academic reference manager/bibliography tool for macOS for the details…

 4. External tool: If you use a synced bibTeX file, Chris Geisler’s excellent supercharged citation picker allows you to search and cite directly into Scrivener (even if Bookends is closed).
-See GitHub - chrisgrieser/alfred-bibtex-citation-picker: Alfred Workflow for selecting citations from a BibTeX File. for the details.
+See GitHub - chrisgrieser/alfred-bibtex-citation-picker: Citation picker & lightweight reference manager for BibTeX files, via Alfred. for the details.

 Compile options:

-1. DOCX ⇨ Microsoft Word: Bookends has a Microsoft word plugin that requires you to use the Bookends temporary citations and can generate a formatted document.
+1. DOCX ⇨ Microsoft Word: Bookends has a Microsoft word plugin that uses the Bookends temporary citations format and can generate a formatted document.

 2. ODT / RTF ⇨ Bookends Scan Document: Bookends can scan and format a document from within Bookends using Biblio ⇨ Scan document… — according to the documentation it supports: “OpenOffice, RTF, RTFD , or text files”.
 See Scanning Documents on p246 of the user manual.